 Business-changing decisions can be made in seconds, minutes, or hours rather than days, weeks, or months when the right data can be accessed by the right people at the right times.

-With governance to maintain trust, technology to enable action, and faculty to turn raw data into useful insights, the productization and democratization of data will allow more businesses to become digital natives and galvanize inclusive, sustainable progress.
+With governance to maintain trust, technology to enable action, and faculty to turn raw data into useful insights, the productisation and democratisation of data will allow more businesses to become digital natives and galvanise inclusive, sustainable progress.